 Nigeria is the most populous country in Africa with over 186 million residents.
 The country is also home to more than 520 languages, but there are many more languages which are yet to be classified.
-These languages can be classified into two main language families; the Afro-Asiatic language family and the Niger-Congo language family.
-English, which was introduced while Nigeria was a British colony, is the official language in the country.
+These languages can be classified into two main language families: the Afro-Asiatic language family and the Niger-Congo language family.
+English is the official language of Nigeria.

 Official Language Of Nigeria

 English is the official language in Nigeria.
 The language is used for all formal communication in government and is also the language used in the drafting of legislations as well as in the Nigerian judicial system.
 English is also incorporated into the education system of Nigeria as the medium of instruction.
 The English language was introduced in Nigeria by the British when the country was under British colonial rule.
 However, the language is only predominantly used among the residents of the urban regions of the country.

 Roughly 79 million Nigerians speak English, making Nigeria of the world's most populated Anglophone countries in the world.
 The English spoken in Nigeria is a unique known as Nigerian English.
 It takes a great inspiration from British English and, to a lesser extent, American English.
 There are a number of phrases and words that are exclusive to Nigerian English.